Conversations in the Arts- The Arts and Words

-The next Conversation will be APR 9, 2020, 7 – 8:30pm: The Arts and Words.
+The next Conversation will be July 2nd, 2020, 7 – 8:30pm via Facebook Live.
+The Arts and Words.
 Words can be a powerful artistic tool.
 This talk will explore how words can be an art form unto themselves through a variety of formats including through poetry, lyrics, storytelling, comedy and drama.

 Nicole "SG" Oquendo is a Long Island based poet, lyricist, speaker, and fitness enthusiast, who uses her poetry to spread awareness for mental illness, depression, and suicide, all of which she has experience.
 Her lyrical flow takes those who listen, on a journey through her own past struggles, as well as those close to her, while illustrating how she survived, giving hope to those who are living through the same struggle.

-Steven Prestia is a Senior Arts management BFA/MBA major, general arts concentration at LIU Post and was an intern at the Huntington Arts Council for the Fall semester of 2019.
+Steven Prestia is a Senior Arts management BFA/MBA major, general arts concentration at LIU Post and current Grants for the Arts Assistant at the Huntington Arts Council.
 Steven is also a stand-up comedian and has performed at various venues across Long Island and New York City.
 Some of his credits include Caroline’s on Broadway, Governor’s, McGuire’s, and the Broadway Comedy Club.

 Walt Sargent is a local songwriter who has published a couple of CDs, placed 3rd the Dallas Songwriting Competition and served as Director of the Island Songwriter Showcase 'helping songwriters become better songwriters'.